-When twenty-nine-year-old Thomas Mayhew took a photograph meant as his suicide note, he didn’t die—but everything else did.
+Twenty-nine-year-old Thomas Mayhew took a photograph meant as his suicide note.

 The Last Battle is his unfiltered chronicle of descent through addiction, ego, and identity, told with unrelenting cinematic precision.
 Linked to real digital artifacts, this memoir unites truth and art in a proof-of-life odyssey that asks whether transformation itself can be witnessed on record.